-13.10 Geostatistical Analysis and Variography
+14.10 Geostatistical Analysis and Variography

-Variography was undertaken in the zone 400 fault block for the 401, 403 and 404 domains where sufficient data to undertake a geostatistical study are present.
+Variography was undertaken for Li and K in the zone 400 fault block for the 401, 403 and 404 domains where sufficient data to undertake a geostatistical study are present.
 Variography from the Lower Clay Unit was then applied to all other Lower Clay domains; similarly, the variography derived from the Upper Clay Unit (lower grade subdivision) was applied to all other Upper Clay domains.